Hiring Guide: Employment Contracts in China

 When it comes to hiring employees in China, the employment/labor contract is the first priority an employer should prepare before hiring foreign or Chinese employees in China.
 Considering the complexity of Chinese labor laws and high employer liabilities a foreign entity shall undertake in hiring employees, the below guidelines and practices regarding employment contracts are extremely important and helpful for foreign companies preparing a comprehensive employment contract for hiring employees in China.

 The below tips and guides are primarily for clients who have already registered a company in China and would like to hire the employees directly.
 If you are a representative office in China or you don’t have a legal entity status in China, an employment relationship shall only be established through a licensed PEO & Employment agency.
-A direct employment contract between a foreign entity and employees in China is not compliant.
 For more information regarding establishing employment relationships without a legal entity in China, please click below.

 Employment Contract Establishment in China